Visit the Fagus Factory

 Fagus Factory, Alfeld, Germany

-The Fagus Factory is just a short ten minute walk from Alfeld train station and, in fact, arriving by train from the north gives an appropriate preview to the site.
+The Fagus Factory is just a short ten-minute walk from Alfeld train station and, in fact, arriving by train from the north gives an appropriate preview of the site.

 Where is the Fagus Factory?